ddbourgin/numpy-ml/README.md

 learning algorithms implemented exclusively in numpy?
 No?

 ## Documentation
-To see all of the available models, take a look at the [project documentation](https://numpy-ml.readthedocs.io/).
+To see all of the available models, take a look at the [project documentation](https://numpy-ml.readthedocs.io/) or see [here](https://github.com/ddbourgin/numpy-ml/blob/master/numpy_ml/README.md).

 ## Contributing